 How to Have a Downton Abbey-Inspired Holiday

-Finally, we come to a special Scottish shooting location: Duneagle Castle, which is actually Inveraray Castle, the home of Lord & Lady Flincher (Lady Rose’s parents).
+Finally, we come to a special Scottish shooting location: Duneagle Castle.
+Which is actually Inveraray Castle, the home of Lord & Lady Flincher (Lady Rose’s parents).
 Located on the west coast of Scotland, this stunning castle is open to the public from April through October.
-And though you can’t stay there, you can stay down the road at The Inveraray Inn ($106+/night), which is right on the water….with two different cozy bars.
+And though you can’t stay there, you can stay down the road at The Inveraray Inn ($106+/night), which is right on the water….with two cozy bars.
 Perfect for enjoying an evening storm!

-Inverary Castle in Scotland was the “home” of Lady Rose & her parents, Lord & Lady Flincher.
-You can’t stay here, but you CAN stay right down the street…
+Inverary Castle in Scotland.
+You can’t stay here, but you CAN stay right down the road…

-But if you want to stay in a castle yourself (which I totally understand!)…..I have two fantastic options for you: Bovey Castle ($112+/night) in England, & Ashford Castle in Ireland.
-Both will give you the same feeling of grandeur & opulence that Downton provides, at much more reasonable prices than you might assume.
+If you want to stay in a castle yourself (which I totally understand!)…..I have two fantastic options: Bovey Castle in England, & Ashford Castle in Ireland.
+Both will give you the same feeling of grandeur that Downton provides, at more reasonable prices than you might think.

-If you’re visiting Highclere, a visit to the Cotswolds (near Bampton) is a great addition to the itinerary.
-So many of the darling Cotswolds villages make you feel like you’re on a movie set, as they’re so perfectly “English.”
+If you’re visiting Highclere, a visit to the Cotswolds is a great stop on your itinerary.
+So many of the darling villages will make you feel like you’re on a movie set; they’re so perfectly “English.”
 Perfect for Downton lovers…

 Great article, especially with the Downton movie coming out so soon!
 How fun it would be to stay in the former coach house of Highclere Castle…that sounds like a delight.
 And on the topic of Ashford Castle, my husband and I have stayed there, and DEfinitely felt it was a Downton-esque experience!
 Kudos, Dana